Link Prediction using Embedded Knowledge Graphs: Introduction

-Although using multi-step relation paths achieves better performance, it also introduces some technical challenges.
-Since the number of possible paths grows exponentially with the path length, it is prohibitive to consider all possible paths during the training time for knowledge bases such as FB15K \citep{BUGWY13}.
-Existing approaches need to use human-designed procedures (e.g., random walk) for sampling or pruning paths of observed triplets in the symbolic space.
-As most paths are not informative for inferring missing relations, these approaches might be suboptimal.
+Although multi-step paths through sequences of triples achieve better performance than single steps, they also introduce technical challenges.
+Since the number of possible paths grows exponentially with the path length, it is prohibitive to consider all possible paths at training time for knowledge bases such as FB15k \citep{BUGWY13}.
+Existing approaches need to use human-designed sampling procedures (e.g., random walks) for sampling or pruning paths of observed triples in symbolic space (i.e., directly in the knowledge graph rather than the vector space of continuous representations.)
+As most paths are not informative for inferring missing relations, these approaches can be suboptimal.

-In this paper, we aim to rich neural knowledge completion models without the need of traversing the knowledge in the symbolic space.
-Instead of using human-designed relation paths in symbolic space and training a model separately, we propose learning relation paths in vector space jointly with model training without using any auxiliary information.
-For a motivating example, a relation path in symbolic space ((\texttt{Obama}, \textsc{BornIn}, \texttt{Hawaii}) $\wedge$ (\texttt{Hawaii}, \textsc{PartOf}, \texttt{USA})) provides a {\it connection} between two observed triplets and the {\it path length} between the entities \texttt{Obama} and \texttt{USA}.
-Therefore, to traverse in vector space without relation paths from symbolic space, a model needs to satisfy both properties: remember the connections between related triplets and be able to adaptively change relation path length based on the input.
-Note that a ``connection'' between triplets can be either sharing the same intermediate entity in a knowledge graph or semantically related.
-Although it requires a model with a higher capacity to achieve the desired two properties, it relaxes the constraints that two triplets need to share the same intermediate entity and resolves the limitations of subsampling paths for traversing in symbolic space.
-Figure \ref{fig:kbc_example} shows a comparison between traversing knowledge graph in symbolic space and in vector space.
+In this paper, we aim to enrich neural knowledge completion models by embedding the knowledge graph through a training process.
+Instead of using human-designed sampling procedures in symbolic space and training a model separately, we propose learning to perform a sequence of interactive lookup operations on the embedded knowledge graph which is jointly trained through this same process.
+As a motivating example, consider an explicit path through sequences of triples in symbolic space ((\texttt{Obama}, \textsc{BornIn}, \texttt{Hawaii}) $\wedge$ (\texttt{Hawaii}, \textsc{PartOf}, \texttt{USA})) which provides a {\it connection} between two observed triples and a {\it path length} between the entities \texttt{Obama} and \texttt{USA}.
+An equivalent traversal in vector space requires the model both to represent the connections between related triples, and to know when to stop the process.
+Note that two triples can be ``connected'' by sharing either the same intermediate entity or two entities that are semantically related.
+Figure \ref{fig:kbc_example} provides an illustration of the differences between traversing a knowledge graph in symbolic space vs. vector space.